Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 or two in it.
 Mohican men and women both kept their hair in two long braids most of the time, but warriors sometimes wore

-the distinctive Mohican hairstyle (also known as a "Mohawk".)
+the distinctive Mohican haircut (also known as a "Mohawk" or a "roach.")

 Mohican men with this haircut would shave their heads except for one long strip down the middle.